benhaube/Linux-Configuration-Tutorials/Terminal/Defining_Terminal_Aliases.md

         cd ~/.bashrc.d
         nano aliases

-    + I prefer to put `#!/bin/bash` on the first line of the file.
+    + ***Note***: I prefer to put `#!/bin/bash` on the first line of the file.
 This is not strictly necessary, but it tells your text editor to use proper syntax highlighting for Bash if it is available.
 I find syntax highlighting useful, but if you don't it is okay to leave this out.

 5. Paste or type in your desired aliases, then `Ctrl+O` to save the changes and `Ctrl+X` to exit nano.